booksmusicfilmstv.com: Home Books Music Films TV

 Fiona Snelson & Hayley Tagg's 1985 Garden Of Delights interview

 The Black Hole (Fanzine)

-It is 25 years in 2010 since the Peace & Freedom empire(!) began, and Hayley Tagg's 'The Black Hole' was the fanzine that kinda pushed me into starting up 'Peace & Freedom' in 1985 with Andrew Bruce.
+It is 25 years in 2010 since the Peace & Freedom empire(!) began, and Hayley Tagg's 'The Black Hole' was the fanzine that kinda pushed me into starting up 'Peace & Freedom' in 1985.
 Hayley's Mum, Denise Tagg, passed away in 2010.
 My Mum, Thelma Rance, weakened by both a stroke and breast cancer, died on New Year's Day, 2012.
 They were both beautiful women - inside and out. - Paul Rance/booksmusicfilmstv.com.

 The Black Hole No. 2

 The best value for money 'zine I've seen.
 40 pages much of it in small print represents great value at 15p.
 Beautifully laid out - neat headings.
 Good in-depth interviews with Kate Garner, Farmers Boys and Room 101.
 Extensive Monochrome Set i/view, but a bit facile.
 Other i/views in issue 2 are done with APB, Screen 3, Negative Response, Window Test and Garden Of Delights.
 A profile of the pervie poet Eugene is included (give him a bar of soap somebody).

 Gig reviews on The Smiths, Harry The Spiders Coming Out Party/Pink Peg Slag, Fiat Lux, Bourgie Bourgie, the perverted Fall, and a finely written report on Screen 3's last gig.
 Eugene and Russel Manley (Norwich's David Bailey) do a hatchet job in the tape review section, and sassy Hayley does an A-Z (virtually) 'zine guide (this ed. obviously doesn't just read the editorials!).